jsirex/biome/UX_PRINCIPLES.md

 ### Generate Humane Output
 - Make output human readable and concise by default.
 Offer more/less verbose output as an option via a flag.
 - Examine the current state of the system and make output contextual.
 - Identify for analogs and antilogs.
-Do repeat CLI experiences that you’ve enjoyed elsewhere; Don’t repeat mistakes others have made. (e.g. In Habitat, building a package follows a format like bundle install).
+Do repeat CLI experiences that you’ve enjoyed elsewhere; Don’t repeat mistakes others have made. (e.g. In Biome, building a package follows a format like bundle install).
 - Write output with a clear message that a) sets the stage with “what we’re about to do”, b) shows progress on “what is happening now”, and c) wrap-up with “did it fail or succeed?”.
 If it fails, then explain why and provide a recommended next step.
 If it succeeds, then consider celebrating with a playful message.

 ### Expose Your Personality